Patriots Point

 • If you want to beat the heat and the crowds, start early!
 The museum opens at 9.

-• So we visited in mid-May and it was around 80º and a little humid.
+• We visited in mid-May and it was around 80º and a little humid.
 As you can imagine, it got hot and stuffy on some parts of the ship – especially on the submarine.
 Thankfully there were fans in some areas, but I can imagine it’ll only get hotter as the summer wears on…dress accordingly!

 • Curtis brought a water bottle which was genius with the heat and all the walking we were doing.